YavuzSametKan/Restaurant_POS_System/README.md

 Note: SQLite is used as the database system in the project.

-1. To access the database file, download the "DB Browser for SQLite" program.

-          ------> Link to the program = https://sqlitebrowser.org/dl/
+1. To access the database file, download the "DB Browser for SQLite" program.------> Link to the program = https://sqlitebrowser.org/dl/
 3. Run the program (DB Browser for SQLite) and click on the "Open Database" button.
 4. Choose the directory where the program is installed (by default, the program is installed in the "C:\Program Files (x86)\Restaurant POS System" directory), select the POS_System.db file, and click the "Open" button.
 5. The database is now opened.